 INTRODUCTION

 The corneal endothelial monolayer maintains corneal clarity by actively regulating stromal hydration through its barrier and pump functions.
-Corneal endothelial cells (CECs) have limited proliferative capacity in vivo[1,2], thus, damage to the corneal endothelium is irreversible.
-Loss of CECs occurs as a consequence of intraocular surgery, trauma, or diseases such as diabetes and glaucoma[3-8].
+Corneal endothelial cells (CECs) have limited proliferative capacity in vivo[1,2], thus damage to the corneal endothelium is irreversible.
+Loss of CECs occurs as a consequence of intraocular surgery, trauma or diseases such as diabetes and glaucoma[3-8].
 At the early stage of endothelial damage, neighboring cells spread and/or migrate to compensate for the cell loss, which results in an increase in cell size and/or alteration of cell shape.
 Progression of cell loss further compromises corneal transparency and causes corneal edema, bullous keratopathy and impaired visual acuity.

 Glaucoma is a group of diseases characterized by a specific pattern of optic nerve neuropathy and retinopathy[6,7,9].
 There is increasing evidence of glaucoma-associated corneal endothelial changes.
 Loss of CECs has been reported in various types of glaucoma such as primary angle-closure glaucoma, primary open-angle glaucoma (POAG) and some types of secondary glaucoma[7,9-15].
 Endothelial cell loss is attributed to both glaucoma itself and treatment that lowers intraocular pressure (IOP).
 A direct-compression mechanism due to elevated IOP has been proposed in CEC loss in acute angle-closure glaucoma[11,16].
 In addition, cell toxicity after long-term exposure to preservatives in ocular hypotensive drugs is considered another possible mechanism for endothelial damage[13,17].
 Moreover, endothelial cell loss caused by glaucoma surgery has been reported in patients after application of antiproliferative medications in filtration surgery and aqueous shunt implantation[18-21].